ryandkuster/ngsComposer/README.md

 ## Installation

-Currently, ngsComposer is only available for unix-based systems (i.e. mac and linux).
+Currently, ngsComposer is only available for unix-based systems (i.e. macOS and linux).

 Clone or download the Git repository to your desired folder